versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/WebRtcServer.md

 <section markdown="1">

 A WebRTC server brings the ability to listen on a single UDP/TCP port to [WebRtcTransports](#WebRtcTransport).
-Instead of passing `listenIps` to [router.createWebRtcTransport()](#router-createWebRtcTransport) pass `webRtcServer` with an instance of a `WebRtcServer` so the new WebRTC transport will not listen on its own IP:port(s) but will have its network traffic handled by the WebRTC server instead.
+Instead of passing `listenInfos` to [router.createWebRtcTransport()](#router-createWebRtcTransport) pass `webRtcServer` with an instance of a `WebRtcServer` so the new WebRTC transport will not listen on its own IP:port(s) but will have its network traffic handled by the WebRTC server instead.

 <div markdown="1" class="note">
 * A WebRTC server exists within the context of a [Worker](#Worker), meaning that if your app launches N workers it also needs to create N WebRTC servers listening on different ports (to not collide).